Our Mouse Control Tests

 How To Get The Best Results

-The best way to minimize the sensor latency of your mouse is to ensure you're using the highest available polling rate.
-While using a wired connection can reduce the risk of unwanted delay, our test results indicate that the best wireless gaming mice are on par with the highest-performing wired-only gaming mice.
-In other words, it isn't necessary to limit yourself to wired-only options if you're concerned about sensor latency.
+The best way to minimize the sensor latency of your mouse is to use the maximum available polling rate, enable any available sensor performance modes, and turn off any battery saving modes.
+While on older mice, using a wired connection would always ensure the lowest latency, our latest test results indicate that many of the best wireless gaming mice are now on par with or in some cases even faster than the highest-performing wired-only gaming mice.
+In other words, limiting yourself to wired-only options is unnecessary if you're concerned about sensor latency.

 Conclusion